Archie comics spins into first live-action film

 Superheros from Marvel and DC Comics have been dominating the global box office as new films featuring Batman, Spider-Man, Iron Man, Captain America and superhero collective The Avengers have grossed billions of dollars worldwide.

-Warner Bros., a unit of Time Warner Inc, is releasing Superman reboot "Man of Steel" in theaters on June 14 as a darker spin on Clark Kent and his heroic counterpart.
+Warner Bros., a unit of Time Warner Inc (TWX.N), is releasing Superman reboot "Man of Steel" in theaters on June 14 as a darker spin on Clark Kent and his heroic counterpart.

 (Reporting by Piya Sinha-Roy; Editing by Eric Kelsey and Doina Chiacu)